pitrackster/rtmidi-bridge/README.md

 ## THINGS TO KNOW

 - I don't speak python and I am also a total noob in network / midi
-- this developpement is for my personal use and is intended to work with an iDevice, bitwig and Ubuntu (20.10)
+- this developpement is for my personal use and is intended to work with an iDevice, bitwig and Ubuntu Studio (20.04)
 - in the current state it works and it fulfill my needs...
+- on iOS you can use the free [MIDI Wrench](https://apps.apple.com/us/app/midi-wrench/id589243566) tool to test midi messages

 ## DEPENDENCIES